Documentation Index

-You’ll learn: how Claude processes instructions from multiple layers, why each layer exists, how to route knowledge to the right one, and the architectural thinking that led to skills and agents.
+You’ll learn: how Claude processes instructions from multiple layers, why each layer exists, and how to route knowledge to the right one.

 The Core Problem